Skip to Content

 • if you apply for credit, we'll ask for details about your financial circumstances and reasons for borrowing;

-• information you give us through in-app chat, emails and in-app forms; and
+• information you give us through in-app chat, emails and in-app forms;

-• answers you give to surveys about Monzo and our services.
+• answers you give to surveys about Monzo and our services;

 • details about payments to and from your Monzo account, your savings activity (using Pots) and any overdrafts, loans or Monzo Flex offers you use;